Munsky/NoKingsAAUP/PRIVACY_POLICY.md

 - **User Name**: An optional display name for your fish avatar in the Resistance School
 - **Protest Message**: An optional message you wish to amplify (e.g., "Protect Funding for Science"), which will be displayed alongside your fish avatar in the montage
 - **Email Address**: An optional email address if you wish to be contacted about future AAUP-CSU events
+- **Uploaded Sign Images**: If you choose to upload or download sign images, those specific images may be stored locally on your device or shared with the community, but only with your explicit action

 ### Automatically Collected Information

 - **Game Progress**: Your bingo game score and completed squares
 - **Fish Avatar**: The color and shape you select for your fish avatar (e.g., Fish_C, Puff, Turtle, Crab, Jelly)
 - **Appreciation/Likes**: Records of which protest messages you have "liked" or shown support for
+- **Bookmarked Events**: (stored only on your device) Events you have bookmarked in the calendar for later reference
+- **Event Notifications**: (stored only on your device) Your preference for event notifications (1 hour before, 1 day before, or none)
+- **Custom Calendars**: (stored only on your device) Calendar URLs and display preferences for custom calendars you add
 - **Anonymous User ID**: If you use the app without signing up, a randomly generated anonymous identifier is created to track your game progress
 - **Timestamp**: The date and time when you sign up or update your information

 ### Technical Information

 - **Camera Access**: The App requests camera permission only for QR code scanning functionality.
 No photos or videos are stored or transmitted.
+- **Push Notifications**: If you request event notifications, the App may use push notification tokens to deliver updates about those events.
+These tokens are not linked to any personal information, they are not collected or communicated outside of your device, and are used solely for the purpose of sending notifications.

 ## How We Use Your Information